 - Cover Sheet (1 page)

-- Funding Proposal (must include two sections: Project Description, and Leveraging Opportunity; 2-page maximum) (Bibliography/References on an additional page, 1-page limit)
+- Funding Proposal (must include Project Description and Leveragability; 2-page maximum; an optional References/Works Cited on an additional 1 page)

 - Budget & Justification (1-page maximum)

 Applications for the next competition are due by 11pm on Monday, 13 February 2023 (firm deadline).
 Please submit proposals in one SINGLE pdf file to Rong Wu (firstname.lastname@example.org) by this date.